Looking for quiet places in Singapore?

 The original quiet place in Singapore, the National Library.
-The building itself is made from two 16 story blocks connected by walkways and elevators.
-Within its walls hide reading spots, meeting rooms with Wi-Fi and a vast collection of over 500,000 print and non print materials.
+The building itself is made from two 16-story blocks connected by walkways and elevators.
+Within its walls hide reading spots, meeting rooms with Wi-Fi and a vast collection of over 500,000 print and nonprint materials.

 Browse for hours in this tranquil area, the main collections range from Business & Science, to the Arts, to Microfilm & Maps.
 There are even two gardens discreetly tucked away; The Courtyard on level 5 and The Retreat on level 10.

-For a more modern place to chill, step into the [email protected] Here you will find over 200,000 books, reading spaces, and learning pods for study.
+For a more modern place to chill, step into the Library@Waterfront.
+Here you will find over 200,000 books, reading spaces, and learning pods for study.
 The true beauty of this library are the huge windows opening up with a view of the waterfront.
 Sit, read, and every so often look up to gaze across the water and feel completely at peace.

-[email protected] is beautifully designed with wave after wave of shelves filled with books.
+Library@Orchard is beautifully designed with wave after wave of shelves filled with books.
 They specialize in arts and lifestyle material, and it’s plentiful enough to leave you feeling inspired.
 Check out this site for the opening times for the libraries in Singapore.

 Chill Cafes in Singapore

+Cafes can be great when looking for quiet places in Singapore.
 If at any time of day you feel the need to get away and find a peaceful place, the city also provides 24 hour cafes and undisturbed study spots.

-The A11ey is a comfortably lit, well connected study area offering food and drinks for around the clock quiet time.
+The A11ey is a comfortably lit, well-connected study area offering food and drinks for around-the-clock quiet time.